LTUC/amman-dotnet-401d2/Curriculum/Class06/lab/README.md

 	- Have at least one class implement more than one interface
 - Test your code with Unit testing
 - Label interfaces as `<interface>`
 - Do not implement your interfaces on your highest base class.
-The interfaces should be scattered amoung the application.
+The interfaces should be scattered among the application.

 - When running your application, it should output each of the concrete animals and one behavior that it has inherited without any direct code manipulation

 ## Unit Tests
 Test that your program has the following functionality:
 1. Test that the classes that implement the interface actually implement it
-2. Test inheritance
+1. Test inheritance
-3. Test Polymorphism
+1. Test Polymorphism
 	- Prove methods have been overridden
 	- Prove that one of your concrete animals `is an` Animal